tl-its-umich-edu/canvas-course-manager-next/README.md

 Use `^C` to stop the container and `docker-compose down` to remove the last used image from staging.

+### Debugging using VS Code
+There are launch settings in this project for debugging both tests and the backend in VS Code.
+The ports 5678 and 5679 are opened by docker-compose for debugging.

+After you start up the application 1 port is opened by default in 5678 to debug the backend.
+You can go into the debugger panel and launch CCM Django to connect to this.

+To debug tests, it's easiest to just change the DEBUG_REMOTE_PORT on the command line to a different address and connect to that with port 5679.
+So for example you would run.

+`docker exec -it ccm_web /bin/bash -c  "DEBUGPY_WAIT_FOR_ATTACH=True DEBUGPY_ENABLE=TRUE DEBUGPY_REMOTE_PORT=5679 ./manage.py test"`

+It will wait for the debugger to attach for tests to run, and once you attach it will startup.

 ### CCM Documentation
 GitHub Pages is used for hosting the CCM feature documentation,